 Which Trump administration actions are currently affecting HR?
 What's the future of issues like overtime law, sexual harassment and paid maternity leave?
-And what about the new crackdown on undocumented workers?
+And what about the new crackdown on undocumented workers (and the employers who hire them)?

 Join your peers to discover everything you need to know about the HR-related requirements coming from the DOL, EEOC, NLRB, IRS, Capitol Hill and the Supreme Court, plus trends in state/local legislatures.

-Your mid-year HR update will cover these topics and more:
+Your 2019 new year HR update will cover these topics and more:

 - Sexual harassment.
 The explosion of harassment headlines has given your employees more courage to sue.
-How does this increased scrutiny translate into action by Congress, states and the EEOC?
+How does this increased scrutiny translate into new training and monitoring requirements by Congress, states and the EEOC?
 And what should your organization be doing now to prevent a #MeToo complaint?

 - Overtime.
-Obama's rewrite of the federal overtime rules is dead.
-Now Trump's DOL is taking a shot.
+Trump's DOL is taking a shot at another complete rewrite of the federal overtime rules.
 What's the timeline … and what will that proposal say?
 The agency is considering new tests, new salary levels and a pro-business overhaul.
 Learn what's coming next – and how to prepare.

 - Your disability policy.
 Employers are paying millions to settle charges that their policies requiring workers to be 100% healed before returning to work are illegal under the ADA.
 Update your policies NOW … here's how.